Championship: Fulham, Bournemouth, Blackburn among teams in hunt for promotion to the Premier League

-Fulham lead the way at the top of the Championship, nine points clear of second-placed Bournemouth; Huddersfield, Blackburn, QPR, Luton occupy remaining top six spots; Sheffield United, Middlesbrough, Nottingham Forest among others in promotion contention
+Fulham lead the way at the top of the Championship, eight points clear of second-placed Huddersfield; Bournemouth, Blackburn, QPR, Sheffield United occupy remaining top six spots; Luton, Middlesbrough, Nottingham Forest among others in promotion contention

 There is an enthralling race in progress for promotion from the Championship to the Premier League.

-Fulham currently lead the way, with Bournemouth close behind them in second, and Huddersfield, Blackburn, QPR and Luton occupying the remaining top-six places.
+Fulham currently lead the way, with Huddersfield close behind them in second, and Bournemouth, Blackburn, QPR and Sheffield United occupying the remaining top-six places.
 Up to nine teams below them will still believe they can make the cut too.

 Here, we assess the runners and riders, their form and their remaining fixtures as they bid to break free of the Championship's clutches and reach the Premier League...